houseofcat/turbocookedrabbit/README.md

  ### SECURITY WARNING

- This doesn't really apply to my use cases, however, some forms of deflate/gzip combined some protocols created a vulnerability by compression and then encrypting.
+ This doesn't really apply to my use cases, however, some forms of deflate/gzip, combined with some protocols, created a vulnerability by compressing and then encrypting.

  I would be terrible if I didn't make you aware of CRIME and BREACH attacks. https://crypto.stackexchange.com/questions/29972/is-there-an-existing-cryptography-algorithm-method-that-both-encrypts-and-comp/29974#29974

 So you can choose wisely :)